 Today we are announcing that all early stage startups led by African American and Latinx founders (and founders from other historically disadvantaged groups) will receive our product for free until they raise series preferred financing.
 Send me an email to firstname.lastname@example.org and we will send you a discount code.
 Our mission is to democratize entrepreneurship and we will stand by it.

-This is a permanent policy, not a temporary measure.
+It's something that motivates us every day.
 My co-founder Stefan and I have long been outraged about the deaths of Sandra Bland in Texas, Eric Garner in New York, Trayvon Martin and his “threatening” bag of Skittles in Florida, Alex Nieto in our own backyard in San Francisco, and the countless other people of color whose lives are lost to police violence every year in the United States.

 From talking to African American and Latinx founders, we know there are many obstacles that only affect people of color raising funds to support their businesses.